compose/app-ws/README.md

 Use the tools, gems and libraries you enjoy using.

+#### Aesthetics

+Your presentation should be something you're proud of.
+The user-experience and aesthetic aspects should be well considered.

 #### Test: Specs need to pass

 We've added a few failing specs in the app, please fix them and make them green.